-Priority Deadline: November 15
+Fall Priority Deadline: November 15

 The Jeffrey S. Raikes School of Computer Science & Management is a highly selective academic and scholarship programs that educates the tomorrow's business and technology leaders through a focused curriculum of computer science, business and real-world projects.
 Raikes scholars are provided full room and board in the Kauffman Residential Center, networking opportunities with current business leaders, a textbook scholarship and top internship placement.

 Final Deadline: November 15

 Applications will be accepted after November 15 if space is available.

 Deadline extended for international students: February 20, 2015